The Public Sector Commission has three divisions, and a number of other support areas.

 The Director of Equal Opportunity in Public Employment is based in CDD.
 The primary function of the role is to eliminate discrimination in public employment and ensure equal employment opportunity for all.
 This is a statutory position that advises and assists State and Local Government authorities, as well as public universities, to prepare and implement Equal Employment Opportunity Management Plans.

-CDD also showcases public sector excellence and capacity through a range of events including the coordination of the Premier’s Awards, the Excellence in the Public Sector Conference and a series of workshops which can be viewed in the calendar of events.
+CDD also showcases public sector excellence and capacity through a range of events including the coordination of a series of workshops which can be viewed in the calendar of events.

 The complexities of a public sector are vast, and a key role of the Public Sector Commission is to provide direction and advice to agencies when it is needed.